 - Disclosure Log

-In addition to this information, a wide range of other published materials are available at www.housing.nsw.gov.au.
-If persons are unable to access this information via the internet, they may visit any local Client Service Office or contact the Right to Information Unit on (02) 8753 8400 or (02) 8753 8386 for assistance.
-FACS Housing will review its Publication Guide at intervals no less than 12 months and will continue to update its website to provide you with the best possible information relating to our functions and services to all members of the general public.
+In addition to this information, a wide range of other published materials are available at www.facs.nsw.gov.au.
+If persons are unable to access this information via the internet, they may visit any Client Service Office or contact the Right to Information Unit on (02) 9716 2662 for assistance.
+FACS will review its Agency Information Guide at intervals no less than 12 months and will continue to update its website to provide you with the best possible information relating to our functions and services to all members of the general public.

-Any member of the public has a legal right to make an informal request for access to information held by FACS Housing.
-This includes access to personal and non-personal information held by FACS Housing.
+Any member of the public has a legal right to make an informal request for access to information held by FACS.
+This includes access to personal and non-personal information held by FACS.
 As part of an informal request, a person may be entitled to request information free of charge, such as:

 - Copy of their Tenancy Agreement with FACS Housing